-There are various ways to connect a mobile device to the computer running the development instance of your web application for testing and debugging.
+There are various ways to connect a mobile device to the computer running the local development instance of your web application for testing and debugging.
 A proxy server and/or USB cable are popular options.

 This method is pretty reliable and does not limit you to using browser specific settings on either the host or remote.
 The host computer will need HTTP proxy server software installed for proxying requests and responses.
 Fiddler and Charles are popular choices for this.